junkerri/beatkerri/README.md

 # BeatKerri

-A beat-matching game built with Next.js, TypeScript, and Tone.js.
+A beat-matching game built with Next.js 15, React 19, TypeScript, and Tone.js.

 ## Architecture